Luos-io/Documentation/src/_pages/high/json-api.md

 |delay|reduce modules refresh rate|

 ### Module exclusion messages
 Module can be excluded of the network if a problem occurs (See [message handling](/_pages/low/modules/msg-handling.html#module-exclusion) for more information).
-In this case Gate send an exclusion message indicating that this module is no longer available :
+In this case, the Gate sends an exclusion message indicating that this module is no longer available:
 ```JSON
 {"dead_module": "module_alias"}
 ```

 <div class="cust_edit_page"><a href="https://{{gh_path}}/_pages/high/json-api.md">Edit this page</a></div>